tomhoover/guide-programming-fundamentals-in-python/guide.md

   	print pet
 ```

-**NOTE FOR TATI: I would expand this a bit, like you did when defining functions, explaining a bit more about for loops.**

-Take a screenshot of your Pypets and tweet them [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world!
+Take a screenshot of your Pypets and tweet them [@Thinkful](https://twitter.com/thinkful) so I can share your creation with the world!

 ##BONUS: